ethstorage/web3url-doc/README.md

 web3://w3url.eth
 ```

-This on-chain website is located in the ``0xEbcA4860ebBe969E9Bc42643fcb437879dBDa9C6`` smartcontract in the W3Q testnet blockchain.
+This on-chain website is located in the ``0xEbcA4860ebBe969E9Bc42643fcb437879dBDa9C6`` smart contract in the W3Q testnet blockchain.

 > ⏩ Try now with a [web3:// gateway](https://w3url.w3eth.io), with the [EVM browser](https://github.com/nand2/ethereum-browser) or the [web3curl app](https://github.com/web3-protocol/web3curl-js)